Disney+ vs Netflix the ultimate battle: Who prevails?

 Both Disney+ and Netflix offer compelling TV streaming.
 For adult viewers looking for consistent, original and mature content who are not fazed by the blockbuster brands of Pixar, Marvel and Star Wars, Netflix continues to be the best option.

 However, for families with kids, or anyone who can't imagine their favourite blockbuster brand putting out new content that they can't watch, Disney+ is a no-brainer.
 And for most of us, I fear, both streaming services will become a household requirement.
+I mean it's tough, do you really want to miss out on the new Star Wars?

 Also read: Disney+ vs Stan